Schroder ISF* Global Cities

 *Schroder International Selection Fund is referred to as Schroder ISF.

-- Counterparty risk: The fund may have contractual agreements with counterparties.
+• Counterparty risk: The fund may have contractual agreements with counterparties.
 If a counterparty is unable to fulfil their obligations, the sum that they owe to the fund may be lost in part or in whole.

-- Derivatives risk – efficient portfolio management: Derivatives may be used to manage the portfolio efficiently.
+• Derivatives risk: Derivatives, which are financial instruments deriving their value from an underlying asset, may be used to manage the portfolio efficiently.
 A derivative may not perform as expected, may create losses greater than the cost of the derivative and may result in losses to the fund.

-- Emerging Markets & Frontier risk: Emerging markets, and especially frontier markets, generally carry greater political, legal, counterparty, operational and liquidity risk than developed markets.
+• Emerging markets & frontier risk: Emerging markets, and especially frontier markets, generally carry greater political, legal, counterparty, operational and liquidity risk than developed markets.

-- Liquidity risk: In difficult market conditions, the fund may not be able to sell a security for full value or at all.
-This could affect performance and could cause the fund to defer or suspend redemptions of its shares.
+• Liquidity risk: In difficult market conditions, the fund may not be able to sell a security for full value or at all.
+This could affect performance and could cause the fund to defer or suspend redemptions of its shares, meaning investors may not be able to have immediate access to their holdings.

-- Market risk: The value of investments can go up and down and an investor may not get back the amount initially invested.
+• Market risk: The value of investments can go up and down and an investor may not get back the amount initially invested.

-- Operational risk: Operational processes, including those related to the safekeeping of assets, may fail.
-This may result in losses to the fund
+• Operational risk: Operational processes, including those related to the safekeeping of assets, may fail.
+This may result in losses to the fund.

-- Performance risk: Investment objectives express an intended result but there is no guarantee that such a result will be achieved.
+• Performance risk: Investment objectives express an intended result but there is no guarantee that such a result will be achieved.
 Depending on market conditions and the macro economic environment, investment objectives may become more difficult to achieve.

-- Real Estate and Property risk: Real estate investments are subject to a variety of risk conditions such as economic conditions, changes in laws (e.g. environmental and zoning) and other influences on the market.
+• Real estate and property risk: Real estate investments are subject to a variety of risk conditions such as economic conditions, changes in laws (e.g. environmental and zoning) and other influences on the market.

 Important information:

 For professional investors and advisers only.
 The material is not suitable for retail clients.
-We define "Professional Investors" as those who have the appropriate expertise and knowledge e.g. asset managers, distributors and financial intermediaries
+We define "Professional Investors" as those who have the appropriate expertise and knowledge e.g. asset managers, distributors and financial intermediaries.

-Subscriptions for shares of the Company can only be made on the basis of its latest Key Investor Information Document and prospectus, together with the latest audited annual report (and subsequent unaudited semi-annual report, if published), copies of which can be obtained, free of charge, from Schroder Investment Management (Europe) S.A.
+This document does not constitute an offer to anyone, or a solicitation by anyone, to subscribe for shares of Schroder International Selection Fund (the “Company”).
+Nothing in this document should be construed as advice and is therefore not a recommendation to buy or sell shares.
+An investment in the Company entails risks, which are fully described in the prospectus.
+Subscriptions for shares of the Company can only be made on the basis of its latest Key Information Document and prospectus, together with the latest audited annual report (and subsequent unaudited semi-annual report, if published), copies of which can be obtained, free of charge, from Schroder Investment Management (Europe) S.A.

-Issued in March 2023 by Schroders Investment Management Ltd registration number: 01893220 (Incorporated in England and Wales) is authorised and regulated in the UK by the Financial Conduct Authority and an authorised financial services provider in South Africa FSP No: 48998.
+Issued in March 2025 by Schroders Investment Management Ltd registration number: 01893220 (Incorporated in England and Wales) is authorised and regulated in the UK by the Financial Conduct Authority and an authorised financial services provider in South Africa FSP No: 48998.